 For the Lord disciplines the one he loves, and chastises every son whom he receives.
 It is for discipline that you have to endure.
 God is treating you as sons.
 For what son is there whom his father does not discipline?
 If you are left without discipline, in which all have participated, then you are illegitimate children and not sons.
 Besides this, we have had earthly fathers who disciplined us and we respected them.
 Shall we not much more be subject to the Father of spirits and live?
 For they disciplined us for a short time as it seemed best to them, but he disciplines us for our good, that we may share his holiness.
 For the moment all discipline seems painful rather than pleasant, but later it yields the peaceful fruit of righteousness to those who have been trained by it (Hebrews 12:6-11 ESV).

 If we want to be God's legitimate sons and daughters, we must accept this discipline for our good, the same way when we discipline our own children for their good.
-The Apostle Paul goes deeper than "for our good" in this scripture.
+The author of Hebrews goes deeper than "for our good" in this scripture.
 He details that God does this so:

 Seven of the most important words in the scripture above are "to those who have been trained by it".
 In other words if we don't learn from the discipline i.e. we don't change the way we are being, we miss out on sharing His holiness and being able to yield the peaceable fruit of righteousness.